 Maritime continues to progress its environmental baseline studies and accelerate its engagement with the local community and regulatory agencies to support the planned feasibility study and project permitting during 2020.
 The final footprint of the proposed mine will be determined through various engineering studies and will endeavour to minimize environmental impact using industry best practices.
+A project registration will be submitted to the Government of Newfoundland and Labrador during 2020 to commence project permitting.

-2019 Exploration Plans
+2020 Exploration Plans